-Okay, I promised you I’d explain the different kinds of chords and how to tell them apart.
+I promised I’d explain the basic piano chords and how to tell them apart.
 This is probably one of the most common questions people ask me about online.

 Let’s dive into what you need to know.

 We’ll start with the simplest and most common type of chords: major chords.
-These are the kinds of chords that sound bright, upbeat, and strong.
+These are the of chords that sound bright, upbeat and strong.
 They usually make up the bulk of most songs except really emotional or sad ones.

 There are 12 major chords you can play on piano.
 Then there are also several variations that you can play for each.

-I understand that might seem a bit overwhelming.
+That might seem a bit overwhelming.
 We’re only into the first category of piano chord, and there are already dozens of combinations to keep track of?
-But not to worry – there’s no need to memorize them individually.
+Don’t worry.
+There’s no need to memorize them individually.

 Take a deep breath and let that sink in.
 You don’t have to memorize the chords.